Dubhaltach Mac Fhirbhisigh: Leabhar na nGenealach

 "At one time most of the citizens ... had to abandon the stricken town and settle temporarily in the surrounding countryside.
 This must have caused our scholar grave inconvenience.
 For example, if he did move to rural base, how much of his precious source-material - the various 'old books' to which he sometimes refers, all too often with maddening vagueness - would he had to carry them with him?
 And how did he transport them?
 Did he travel on foot or on horseback?
 Did he have an assistant?
 Alas!
 These are just some of the questions to which he gives us not the slightest hint of an answer."

-In fact, Dubhaltach's only remark thought to be connected with this time is what Ó Muraíle calles a "breathtaking understatement" that Dubhaltach writes in the Díonbhrollach (preface):
+In fact, Dubhaltach's only remark thought to be connected with this time is what Ó Muraíle calls a "breathtaking understatement" that Dubhaltach writes in the Díonbhrollach (preface):

 Ma ta aoínní inbéme ann seacha sinn, iarruim are an tí fhéudas a leasughadh, go ttuga Dia duinn airthearrach uaine (as suaimhnighe ina an aimsir-si) / If there is anything in it deserving of censure apart from that, I ask him who can to amend it, until God give us another opportunity (more peaceful than this time) to rewrite it.

 With most of the text compiled, Dubhaltach added an index of just under three thousand entries, an index being rare in a Gaelic manuscript.
 This was completed on the Feast of the Holy Innocents (28 December 1650) just as English parliamentary forces, completing the Cromwellian conquest of Ireland, crossed the Shannon.
 In July, these forces, under Sir Charles Coote, began a nine-month siege of Galway which ended in the town's surrender in April 1652.

-In July 1653 at an unknown location, perhaps still in County Galway, he added further material, along with a separate index to the book's list of Saint's pedigrees. Ó Muraíle identifies one of his probable sources for this material as "one of two early-12th-century manuscript-recensions of the work known as the Irish Liber Hynorum, while another was the great early-15th-century manuscript now known as the Leabhar Breac, formerly Leabhar More Duna Daighre".
+In July 1653 at an unknown location, perhaps still in County Galway, he added further material, along with a separate index to the book's list of saints' pedigrees. Ó Muraíle identifies one of his probable sources for this material as "one of two early-12th-century manuscript-recensions of the work known as the Irish Liber Hynorum, while another was the great early-15th-century manuscript now known as the Leabhar Breac, formerly Leabhar More Duna Daighre".